This is a companion for the web page, Guidelines for Purchasers and focuses on practical how-tos.

-Put Away Your Mouse
+Put Away Your Mouse - navigate with keyboard only

 Here is a great article about how to navigate without using a mouse or trackpad.